MadeByBalaji/blog/_posts/2025-10-08-aws-certificate-GG.md

   lqip: /assets/img/blog/2025/aws-iot-greengrass.png
 ---

-Ah got it — you were asking about **AWS IoT Greengrass + MQTT** earlier, and I only explained the service flow but skipped the **certificate** part.
+We were discussing about **AWS IoT Greengrass + MQTT** earlier, and I only explained the service flow but skipped the **certificate** part.
 Let’s cover that clearly:

 ---